jolynnn8D/matomo-plugins/UserFlow/docs/index.md

             update the previous node to contain this node as a child
 </pre>

+#### 3.1.2 getSummary
+**Input**: DataTable from `getUserFlowTree`
+**Output**: Most commonly used workflow by all users

+Process: The User Flow Tree is simply traversed and the algorithm picks the path with the highest weight (i.e most visitors).
+Along the way, it adds the URL of the nodes as well as the average time spent on the particular URL in the workflow.
+If there are multiple trees or paths with the same weight, the algorithm does a DFS of the paths and picks the path with the highest depth (i.e longest path).

 ### 3.2 Controller
 The methods in the controllers define the UI of reports with the same name. i.e controller function `getUserFlowTree()` renders the UI of the report `getUserFlowTree()`.